rufilboss/100DaysOfDevOps/Day 25 -AWS S3 Bucket using Terraform/day25.md

     acl: Default to Private(other options public-read and public-read-write)
     versioning: Versioning automatically keeps up with different versions of the same object.

+###### NOTE: Every S3 bucket must be unique and that why random id is useful to prevent our bucket to collide with others.